 The ESCGP-2 was published in the Pennsylvania Bulletin as final on December 29, 2012 (42 Pa.B 7863).
 The final date that the ESCGP-1 permit was accepted by the Department was January 28, 2013 since the permit expires on April 12, 2013.
-Given that expiration date, January 28 was the latest the Department could accept ESCGP-1 applications and still meet the timelines established by the Department's Permit Decision Guarantee Policy and the regulations in Chapter 102.
-The Department has developed a transition plan to facilitate a smooth transition from the use of the ESCGP-1 to the ESCGP-2 permit.
-The Department is planning to provide training to the regulated community regarding the features and use of the ESCGP-2 permit in the second quarter of 2013.
+Given this expiration date, January 28 was the latest the Department could accept ESCGP-1 applications and still meet the timelines established by the Department's Permit Decision Guarantee Policy and the regulations in Chapter 102.
+The Department developed a transition plan to facilitate a smooth transition from the use of the ESCGP-1 to the ESCGP-2 permit.